 - pass legislation lowering thresholds on specialty license plates, making them available to smaller charities and causes; and

 - pass legislation to create a Regional Dispatch Center for Franklin, Norfolk, Wrentham and Plainville.

-In 2011, I was elected to the Town Council in the Franklin, Massachusetts, where I served for two years.
-In January 2012, I was selected to Chair the town’s Master Plan Committee.
-From 2001 through 2011, I served on the Franklin School Committee, and served as its Chairman for 9 of my 10 years of service with that board.
+In 2011, he was elected to the Town Council in the Franklin, Massachusetts.
+In January 2012, he was selected to chair the town’s Master Plan Committee.
+Prior to that, he served on the School Committee, and served as its Chairperson for 9 of his 10 years of service with that board.
 He also co-chaired Franklin’s Anti-Bullying Task Force.
-I served as a member of Franklin’s Horace Mann School Building Committee, and formerly as the chairman of the Board of Directors for the non-profit Masque Theatre Co., Inc. in Milford, Massachusetts.
+He also served as a member of Franklin’s Horace Mann School Building Committee, and formerly as the chairman of the Board of Directors for the non-profit Masque Theatre Co., Inc. in Milford, Massachusetts.